Canon 760D vs Nikon D7500

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D7500 is 11 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (760D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Despite having a smaller sensor, the Canon 760D offers a higher resolution of 24 megapixel, compared with 20.7 MP of the Nikon D7500.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.22μm for the D7500).
+Despite having a smaller sensor, the Canon 760D offers a higher resolution of 24 megapixels, compared with 20.7 MP of the Nikon D7500.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.22μm for the D7500).
 Moreover, it should be noted that the D7500 is much more recent (by 2 years and 2 months) than the 760D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the D7500 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D7500 provides a better video resolution than the 760D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.